Restaurant Calculations: Financial Metrics Every Restaurateur Should Track to Outperform the Competition

 Once you’ve tracked your restaurant sales data, you can make changes to improve it.
 We recommend you look at these numbers in the form of a growth rate.
 To drive your growth rate higher, implement marketing and social media tactics that will help you win over new guests or find ways to get current guests to come in more frequently.

-Comparable Restaurant Foot traffic
+Comparable Restaurant Foot Traffic

-Comparable traffic is the measurement of how many people are coming in the door.
-This is an important restaurant calculation because it helps you add context to your comparable sales.
 When you compare your results to the benchmark, you can see the size of your market share and how many guests are coming to your restaurant versus your competition.
-If you have access to competitor data, you can also segment your competition based on geography, restaurant, type or cuisine.
+If you have access to competitor data, you can also segment your competition based on geography, restaurant, type, or cuisine.
 Drilling down allows you to see how well you’re truly doing.
-Are you getting an amount of traffic that only seems satisfactory, when in reality you’re the least populated pizza place in the area?
+Are you getting an amount of traffic that only seems satisfactory when in reality you’re the least populated pizza place in the area?

 To calculate comparable traffic, take the volume of traffic in the base period, divide it by the volume of traffic in the current period, and subtract one: